 Faculty & StaffPage address: http://sbs.mnsu.edu/women/faculty.html

 Our faculty come to Gender & Women's Studies by various paths and with diverse interests.
-These women care deeply about what they teach, and inspire and empower students every day.
+The faculty care deeply about what they teach, and inspire and empower students every day.

 Assistant Professor Laura Harrison received her doctorate in Gender Studies from Indiana University.
 She researches the ways in which ideologies of race, gender, and family formation intersect with reproductive technologies and reproductive justice.
 Her first book, Brown Bodies, White Babies: The Politics of Cross-racial Surrogacy examines the implications of assisted reproductive technologies for contemporary understandings of race, kinship, and gender, and will be published by NYU Press in Fall, 2016.
 Her work on subjects ranging from surrogacy, reproductive politics, representations of motherhood, and gender and feminist backlash has been published in an edited anthology and in journals including Feminist Formations, Genders, Feminist Media Studies, and Women’s Studies International Forum.